jschick04/TowerDefense/Assets/Enhanced Hierarchy/Readme.txt

 A: The extension must be placed inside a folder called Editor because it uses the UnityEditor API.

 CHANGELOG:
+Version 2.2.2:
+- Fixed bug that wouldn't allow the user to remove or add an icon on settings.

 Version 2.2.1:
 - Fixed optional module not saving settings.